 Skills to encourage: Controls anger or hurt feelings when things don’t go to plan or when they don’t get their own way

-The development of basic interaction skills is essential for a successful quality of life.
+The development of basic interaction skills are essential for a successful quality of life.
 For the primary school aged child with ASD these skills will help them to develop friendships and understand the expectations of school life.
 If your child has an associated learning disability such as an Intellectual Disability(ID) or Attention Deficit Hyperactivity Disorder(ADHD) they will require further explicit practice of these skills to achieve success.